port-labs/port-docs/docs/software-catalog/widgets/embedded-url/authentication.md

 # Authentication

-With this feature, you can now embed another website that's protected by SSO authentication.
+With this feature, you can embed another website that's protected by SSO authentication.
 To do this, you'll need the required parameters to create a JWT token.

 ## Authentication Code flow + PKCE